mrkjdy/website/static/posts/pattern-matching/post.md

 system instability and can still be difficult to debug as the errors may only occur under certain conditions.
 Fixing the problem later in the development cycle can be more expensive as it may require additional deployments and validation.
-Ideally, this kind of problem should be caught as early as possible.
+Ideally, this kind of problem should be caught as early as possible,
+i. e. at compile time.

 There's another problem, let's say our program needs to support many more shapes.
 The `if`/`else if`/`else` syntax can become a mess to read and maintain: